solita/solita.github.com/_posts/2020-06-08-cheap-software-is-expensive.md

 What I'm pointing out here is that everyone makes mistakes.
 People are imperfect, even the most perfect ones.
 They are easily distracted, by any interruptions or even own worries and desires.
 Average coder has about 15 minutes of clarity a day, during which perfect code is made.
 Rest of the day is filled with sneaky bugs.

 There are some bugs in history of computer sciences that had a really devastating cost.
 For example year 2k bugs - relatively small things, people cutting corners, then realizing it is too big an issue to be fixed within normal coding, so they kind of decided to avoid thinking about it.
 Eventually it needed fixing, and estimated cost of those fixes and issues that were left unfixed was in the ballpark of 500 billion dollars.
 For example Mariner 1 spacecraft - minor bug caused destruction of 18.5 million dollar in an instance.
 Fortunately Mariner 2 worked better.
 Mars Climate Orbiter in 1999, NASA used metric system, Lockheed Martin used imperial units.
 Result: Probe lowered 50km too low, collapsed in atmosphere, and burned 193 million dollars of money in an instant, not to mention original scientific work that was planned.
+Bugs might end up costing especially much when they effect physical things, have an effect on people's health and lives, money or privacy.
+But to this day I've yet to see a software project where end result would be meaningless, and have no effect whether it's working properly or not.

 ## Making the bugs cheap